Adidas Kanadia 7 GTX Review Facts

 These are a burly set of running shoes.
 In this model, Adidas

 traded light weight for protection.
-The waterproof upper, mud shielding outsole and Traxion technology found underfoot make this an all around trail warrior.
-They weigh in at twelve point seven ounces which certainly put them at the higher end of the weight scale.
-If you are looking for a light weight shoe, you should keep looking
+The waterproof upper, mud shielding outsole and Traxion technology found underfoot make this an all-around trail warrior.
+They weigh in at 12.7 ounces which certainly put them at the higher end of the weight scale.
+If you are looking for a lightweight shoe, you should keep looking

 , but if your main priority is protection on the trail, you can stop your search here.

 It is a wonderfully unique shoe that can offer the level of protection and the level of breathability that the Kanadia 7 GTX can.
 The shoe is lined with a mesh material that allows air flow to move freely into the shoe.
 Even though the upper and the outsole are constructed using a waterproof material, the shoe still is able to provide airflow to eliminate hot spots and irritation